DAZSLE/SubtLeNet/README.md

 ### Adding New Variables
 add_vars.py can be used to add features/columns to the .pkl files that need to be calculated from existing features.

-It takes one argument, `--json`, which must be used to point to a .json file with a filepath from which it can read the .pkl files. plot_settings.json is good for this purpose, as this script and /python/subtlenet/plot.py usually are run around the same point in the overall process
+It takes one argument, `--json`, which must be used to point to a .json file with a filepath from which it can read the .pkl files.

+plot_settings.json is good for this purpose, as this script and /python/subtlenet/plot.py usually are run around the same point in the overall process.

 Scroll to the bottom of this script to comment/uncomment function calls before use to make sure you add the variables you want.

 ### Making Plots